中文

 (Summer before and during Senior Year)

-• Secure strong letters of recommendation
+• Secure strong letters of recommendation from target teachers, school counselor, and others

-• Prepare for interviews
+• Prepare for (in-person or virtual) interviews

 • Apply for merit-based scholarships, if applicable